96ready/ready96/README.md

 During setup, you will be prompted to enter a `EMAIL_REDIRECT_HOST`, used within the emails sent from your application.
 The value should be `YOURAPPNAME.herokuapp.com`

-## Scale to 2 dynos

-First, go to your Heroku account and create an application to be used for the project.
-When asked for the number of `web dynos` to be used in your application select `2`.
-There is a small monthly fee associated with having an extra dyno.
+## Heroku Dynos

 For testing purposes, you can choose an application with no extra dynos (this will be free).
 Please note that **sites with no extra dynos "go to sleep"** and can be slow to wake up.
 So, when you are ready to let the public use your site, make sure that your Heroku appliation has at least `2 dynos`.

+When you are ready to launch, go to your Heroku account upgrade the app to 'Hobby' or better.
+There is a monthly fee associated with having an extra dyno.
+This will also make sure the app is served over https so that the Google Crisis Map will work properly.

 ## FINAL STEP: Update your username and password via the Content Editor